neuml/paperetl/README.md

 | [CORD-19 Article Entry Dates](https://www.kaggle.com/davidmezzetti/cord-19-article-entry-dates) | Generates CORD-19 entry-dates.csv file |
 | [CORD-19 ETL](https://www.kaggle.com/davidmezzetti/cord-19-etl) | Builds an article.sqlite database for CORD-19 data |

+### Load Articles into SQLite

+The following example shows how to use paperetl to load a set of medical/scientific articles into a SQLite database.

+1. Download the desired medical/scientific articles in a local directory.
+For this example, it is assumed the articles are in a directory named `paperetl/data`

+2. Build the database

+    ```bash
+    python -m paperetl.file paperetl/data paperetl/models paperetl/models
+    ```

+Once complete, there will be an articles.sqlite file in paperetl/models

 ### Load CORD-19 into SQLite

 The following example shows how to use paperetl to load the CORD-19 dataset into a SQLite database.